electron-userland/electron-builder/auto-update.md

 **`appUpdater.channel` (getter and setter)**

 Define the channel which the Auto-Updater will follow (see [the auto-update with channels tutorial](tutorials/release-using-channels.md#release_using_channels)) using `appUpdater.channel = 'beta'` or get the current channel with `currentChannel = appUpdater.channel`.

+Please note that if you update this property then `allowDowngrade` will automatically be set to `true`.
+If you do not want this behaviour then you can change `allowDowngrade` after the `channel` property is set.

 <a name="module_electron-updater.AppUpdater+quitAndInstall"></a>
 **`appUpdater.quitAndInstall(isSilent, isForceRunAfter)`**